No one will see your beautiful website unless you do these 4 things

 If you want to dig deep into SEO and really focus on this on your website, then you need a course called Stupid Simple SEO.
 This is not a course that I’ve created, but it is the course that I have taken and highly recommend.

-Option number three for driving traffic to your website is collaboration.
-So what do I mean?
+What do I mean?
 And how do I suggest you go about collaborating with other people?

 Well, I want you to initially find people who are about the same size you are on social media.
 If you’ve got 1,000 followers, you’re probably going to want to find people who have 500-2,000 followers.
 They’re about the same size you are.